NexTechArchitect/NexTechArchitect/README.md

 ## Open to Opportunities

 Currently looking for a **Smart Contract** or **Full-Stack Web3** role.
-I build end to end from Solidity architecture to production frontend..
+I build end to end — from Solidity architecture to production frontend.
 Open to DeFi protocols, infrastructure teams, or anything where the engineering bar is high.

 <div align="center">